mpcox/recomb/README.md

 Examples:<br>

-To calculate recombination summaries on an entire *ms* dataset (i.e., with no *n*-tuple subsampling)
+To calculate recombination summaries on an entire *ms* dataset (i.e., with no *n*-tuple subsampling):

 ```
 ms_recomb 5 2 -t 6.0 -r 1.0 1000 -eR 0.5 3.0 | msstats_recomb